bozsahin/cogs501/README.md

 COGS 501 - Algorithmic structures in cognition - METU
 -------------------------------------------------------

+no-COGS students.
+By departmental decision, this course is open to COGS students only.
+Sorry.

 **Short description:** Introduction to three foundational concepts in cognitive science: representation of structure, its computation and uncertainty.

-**Lecturer** Cem Bozsahin (spring 2022)
+**Lecturer** Cem Bozsahin (spring 2023)

+**Teaching assistant:** Ecenur Cagirici

 **Lectures** Wednesdays 14.40-17.30, in Room S03 of the Informatics Institute

-The course will be face to face.
-I record the lectures and show videos during lectures, also recorded.
-Physical attendance is not required.
-But mental attendance, physical or online, is always required.

-At any rate, we cannot exceed the physical attendance limit of 16 students in class at any time, as determined by the university for the pandemic size of the room.

-**Teaching assistant:** Ecenur Cagirici
+We will start online.
+Then we will see how it goes.

 **News and discussion:** in class and the Google [group](https://groups.google.com/forum/#!forum/metu-cogs-501-algorithmic-structures-in-cognition)